neslib/DelphiBlend2D/README.md

 > Note that Blend2D (and thus DelphiBlend2D) is still in beta.
 The API and framework is subject to change.

-DelphiBlend2D currently supports Windows (32 and 64-bit) and macOS (64-bit).
-Support for iOS and Android is planned for future versions.
+DelphiBlend2D currently supports Windows (32 and 64-bit).
+Support for macOS, iOS and Android is planned for future versions.

 > The Blend2D libraries that are currently used are not fully optimized yet.
 Although performance is already excellent, expect even better performance once Blend2D goes out of beta.